christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

     - with easy_install:

           easy_install pip

+        To install the Pandas package:

+          pip install Pandas

+        To install it the package in the local user directory `~/.local/` :

+          pip install --user Pandas

+   - directly with Python with the script [get-pip.py](https://bootstrap.pypa.io/get-pip.py) to run

+        python get-pip.py

+       In order to avoid to mess up with packages installed by the system, it is possible to specify to pip to install the packages in a local directory rather than globally, with  `--prefix=/usr/local/` option for example.

     - with your sytem package manager

          sudo apt-get install python-pip
          sudo apt-get install python3-pip

         In recent Ubuntu versions, by default, `pip` installs the package locally.

-    - directly with Python with the script [get-pip.py](https://bootstrap.pypa.io/get-pip.py) to run

-       python get-pip.py

-      It is possible to specify to pip to install the packages in a local directory rather than globally, with  `--prefix=/usr/local/` option for example.

-    To check where pip installs the packages, run in a Python shell:
-    ```python
-    >>> import site
-    >>> site.USER_BASE
-    '/home/christopher/.local'
-    >>> site.USER_SITE
-    '/home/christopher/.local/lib/python2.7/site-packages'
-    ```

     To upgrade pip: